Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 Use RVx to make informed decisions, not automatic ones.

-11.8 The Future: Adaptive Granularity Strategy Evolution
+11.8 The Future: Adaptive Granularity Governance: The Khan Microservice Pattern Evolution

 11.8.1 AI-Powered Optimization (2026-2026)